 The Calstock Project is a biomass generation facility that also utilizes waste heat to produce electricity.
-It is located on the north side of Highway 11 on lots 26, 27, and 28, Concession 4, in the Township of Stoddart, in the District of Cochrane, Ontario.
+It is located on the north side of Highway 11, in the Township of Stoddart, in the District of Cochrane, Ontario.
 It is located approximately 30 km west of Hearst, Ontario.
-The site on which the Facility is located, is 31 hectares, with the developed area of the site accounting for approximately 23 hectares.
 Atlantic Power indirectly owns 100% of the facility.
 Calstock sells 100% of its output to the Ontario Electricity Financial Corporation (OEFC) under a power purchase agreement that expires in 2020.

 The Facility creates steam from the combustion of wood waste in a boiler and waste heat from TransCanada's nearby compressor station.
 Power is generated using one 41 megawatt (MW) Alstom steam turbine-driven generator.
 The wood waste is burned in a Foster Wheeler boiler with the flue gases from the boiler treated in a cyclone separator and an electrostatic precipitator that removes the majority of the unburned carbon and particulates before the gases enter the atmosphere.
 The Facility uses a cooling tower to condense process steam for reuse in the power generation cycle.
 Calstock has a maximum processing capacity of 320,000 GMT/yr of wood waste.

 Residual wood ash from the Facility is disposed of in a dedicated ash landfill located on the eastern portion of the property.